DaintyJet/VCHAT_SEH/README.md

 # Structured Exception Handling and Validating Exception Chains with SEHOP
+> [!NOTE]
-*Notice*: Originally based off notes from [llan-OuO](https://github.com/llan-OuO).
+> Originally based on notes from [llan-OuO](https://github.com/llan-OuO).
 ---
 >  Ensures the integrity of an exception chain during dispatch. - Microsoft

 Structured Exception Handling (SEH) is an extension to the C and C++ languages provided by Microsoft.
 This extension allows programmers to handle both hardware and software exceptions natively in C which does not normally have exception handling functionality.
 Although SEH may be used in C++ it is suggested by Microsoft that you use the ISO-Standard exception handling native to C++ due to some unexpected behavior related to class destructors not being called if you use SEH [5].

-There are two common protections applied to SEH chains, SafeSEH, which we discuss in a [separate writeup](https://github.com/daintyjet/VChat_SAFESEH), and SEHOP, which we discuss here.
-The primary goal of both exploit mitigation techniques is to detect when a program overwrites the SEH entries - which should not happen during a normal program's execution - and exit to prevent the malicious actor for gaining control over the flow of execution by arbitrarily overwriting the SEH entry and triggering an exception to force the process to use the modified entry to execute arbitrary code.
+There are two common protections applied to SEH chains: SafeSEH, which we discuss in a [separate writeup](https://github.com/daintyjet/VChat_SAFESEH), and SEHOP, which we discuss here.
+The primary goal of both exploit mitigation techniques is to detect when a program overwrites the SEH entries - which should not happen during a normal program's execution - and exit to prevent the malicious actor from gaining control over the flow of execution by arbitrarily overwriting the SEH entry and triggering an exception to force the process to use the modified entry to execute arbitrary code.

 ## Structured Exception Handler
-SEH is Windows' exception handling mechanism used in C programs, this is implemented using a singly-linked list of SEH `_EXCEPTION_REGISTRATION_RECORD`S on the stack.
-This singly linked list is known as the SEH chain and each exception registration record corresponds to one exception that can be handled  in the current thread of the process.
+SEH is Windows' exception handling mechanism used in C programs; this is implemented using a singly-linked list of SEH `_EXCEPTION_REGISTRATION_RECORD`S on the stack.
+This singly linked list is known as the SEH chain, and each exception registration record corresponds to one exception that can be handled in the current process thread.
 Each `_EXCEPTION_REGISTRATION_RECORD` contains two elements: a *NEXT* pointer, which contains the address of the next `_EXCEPTION_REGISTRATION_RECORD`, and a pointer *Handler* that contains the address of the exception handler, which is a function pointer that tells the program what code should be executed when the exception corresponding to this record is raised.
 Each of these SEH records is stored on the stack, which, considering we have been discussing stack-based buffer overflows, should be concerning.

 Below is the structure of a SEH `_EXCEPTION_REGISTRATION_RECORD`.
 As mentioned before, this is stored on the stack of the currently executing thread.
 In a 32-bit process, each of the pointers contained within is 4 bytes; in a 64-bit process, each pointer is 8 bytes.